LaughinStock/ECE2112_PA3/README.md

   For majority of the parts, we are going to utilize the *".loc[]"* and *".iloc[]"* functions of pandas in order to find the exact data that we are going to find.

-  The syntax '[:, 1::2]' is explained as '[select all rows, index 1 and then every second column]
   ### A. Output of "carshead.iloc[:, 1::2]"
    ![image](https://github.com/user-attachments/assets/e4b9d53a-770d-4ba8-8d1c-9a72b3e785bd)

   For part A, we are going to use *".iloc"* because we are focused on selecting columns by their position and not by their name.
+The syntax '[:, 1::2]' is explained as '[select all rows, index 1 and then every second column]'

   In part B, we are finding the data in "carshead" which contains the car 'Model' of 'Mazda RX4'.
   ### B. Output of "carshead.loc[carshead['Model']=='Mazda RX4']"